How to Create a Powerful and Purposeful Brand

 Being intentional about the images and visuals you use on a daily basis will help you cultivate a brand that cuts through the noise and connect with your dream clients.

 Visual are not just limited to images, but also include:

 Filters on photo editing.

-When I work with my clients on creating their dream website, the first thing I always do is create a Brand Style Moodboard to capture the vibe and spirit of their brand - basically a visual representation of their brand without using any words.
+When I work with my clients one of the first thing I do is help them create a Brand Style Moodboard to capture the vibe and spirit of their brand - basically a visual representation of their brand without using any words.

 The goal with your moodboard is to create a ‘visual mood’ that captures the essence of your brand.

 Then, every time you share a post on social media or your blog you can draw on your moodboard and do a quick check-in to see if what you’re sharing is aligned with your vision.